BRICS ministers put on show of strength as Putin arrest warrant looms large | Law-Order

 BRICS ministers put on show of strength as Putin arrest warrant looms large

-"The answer is the president (Cyril Ramaphosa) will indicate what the final position of South Africa is.
-As matters stand an invitation has been issued to all (BRICS) heads of state," Pandor said.
-Putin has not confirmed his plans, with the Kremlin only saying Russia would take part at the "proper level".
+At a news conference later, the ministers side-stepped a barrage of questions about the Putin issue.
 The ICC accused Putin in March of the war crime of forcibly deporting children from Russian-occupied territory in Ukraine.
 Moscow denies the allegations.
 South Africa had invited Putin in January.
-In public opening remarks before their private talks, the foreign ministers of Brazil, Russia, India and South Africa and a deputy minister from China spoke in similar terms of their bloc's aspiration to provide leadership in a multipolar world.

-'SYMBOL OF CHANGE' "Our vision of BRICS is for our partnership to provide global leadership in a world fractured by competition, geopolitical tension, inequality, and deteriorating global security," said Pandor.
+Putin has not confirmed his plans, with the Kremlin only saying Russia would take part at the "proper level".
+The ministers sought to focus attention on their ambition to build up their influence in a multi-polar world.

 India's Subrahmanyam Jaishankar spoke of the concentration of economic power which he said "leaves too many nations at the mercy of too few", and of the need to reform global decision-making including by the United Nations Security Council.
 "Old ways cannot address new situations.
 We are a symbol of change.
 We must act," he said.

-Russia's Sergei Lavrov accused Western powers of using sanctions against his and other countries as an instrument of colonialism and to unfairly suppress rivals in the global power struggle.
-Once viewed as a loose, largely symbolic association of disparate emerging economies, BRICS has in recent years taken more concrete shape, driven initially by Beijing and, since the start of the Ukraine war in February 2022, with added impetus from Moscow.
+ENLARGEMENT Once viewed as a loose association of disparate emerging economies, BRICS has in recent years taken more concrete shape, driven initially by Beijing and, since the start of the Ukraine war in February 2022, with added impetus from Moscow.

-Among other initiatives, the bloc launched a New Development Bank in 2015, though that has stopped funding projects in Russia to comply with sanctions imposed by Western countries following the invasion of Ukraine.
-"We will also explore opportunities for de-risking our BRICS institutions in the current financial landscape," Pandor said in her opening remarks, without elaborating.
+The bloc launched a New Development Bank in 2015, though that has stopped funding projects in Russia to comply with sanctions imposed by Western countries following the invasion of Ukraine.
+Pandor said a senior executive from the bank had briefed the ministers about "the potential use of alternative currencies to the current internationally traded currencies".

-BRICS leaders have said they are open to admitting new members, including oil producing countries -- an expansion likely to be on the agenda of the ministers' two-day gathering in Cape Town.
-Iran's Foreign Minister Hossein Amir-Abdollahian and his Saudi counterpart Prince Faisal bin Farhan Al Saud were both present in Cape Town to participate in the BRICS meeting, which continues on Friday.
+She said the aim was "to ensure that we do not become victim to sanctions that have secondary effects on countries that have no involvement in issues that have led to those unilateral sanctions".
+The ministers also discussed plans to potentially admit new members to the club.
+Pandor said more work was needed to make that possible and she hoped a report on the matter would be ready by the August summit.

+China's Vice Minister Ma Zhaoxu said his country was happy about the prospect of more countries joining BRICS as it would increase the influence of the bloc and give it more power to serve the interests of developing countries.
+The BRICS bloc "was inclusive ... in sharp contrast to some countries' small circle, and so I believe the enlargement of BRICS will be beneficial to the BRICS countries," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)